yaybu/touchdown/docs/config/aws/elb.rst

         directed.
 You can only set a single backend port.
 All your application servers should be listening on the same port, not on ephemeral ports.

+    .. attribute:: subnets

+        A list of :class:`~touchdown.aws.vpc.Subnet` resources.
+These are the subnets that the load balancer can create listeners in.

     .. attribute:: availability_zones

         A list of availability zones this load balancer can listen in.
 If you